hechoendrupal/drupal-console-book/ro/commands/generate-form.md

 ## Available options
 Option | Details
 -------|-------------
---module | Numele Modulului.
+--module | The Module name.
---class | Numele clasei formularului
+--class | The form class name
---form-id | ID-ul formularului
+--form-id | The Form id
---services | Încarcă serviciile din container.
+--services | Load services from the container.
 --config-file | Add a config file
---inputs | Creează intrări într-un formular.
+--inputs | Create inputs in a form.
 --path | Enter the form path
 --menu-link-gen | Generate a menu link --menu-link-title | A title for the menu link